zplusfour/replit-cli/README.md

 - Once installed, type `replit` into a shell to get started!

 ## Documentation
-To see the docs and for information on finding your authorization token, click [here](https://github.com/CoolCoderSJ/Replit-CLI/wiki)
+To see the docs and for more information, click [here](https://replitcli.repl.co)

 ## Building From Source
 To build from source, run the following commands-